nais/doc/docs/services/salsa.md

 #### Known limitations and alternatives

-Due to Trivy, you'll receive a streamlined graph of dependencies.
+Due to Trivy, you'll receive a flattened graph of dependencies.
 This is attributed to Trivy lacking support for Gradle's or Maven's dependency resolution.
 However, the advantage lies in obtaining both the image dependencies and their associated vulnerabilities.